zendframework/zend-di/docs/book/cookbook/aot-guide.md

 composer create-project zendframework/zend-expressive-skeleton zend-di-aot-example
 ```

 Pick the components you want to use.
-As statet above, we will be using Zend ServiceManager
+We will be using Zend ServiceManager
 and a Modular layout for this example.

+As statet in the [Gode Generation](/codegen) section, AoT generation requires zend-code.
+So we will install it as dev dependency as well.

 Now add zend-di and zend-code with composer: